pcihon/pcihon/README.md

 ### About me

-  💼  Public policy for developers, worldwide
+  💼  Public policy for developers & developer rights, worldwide

   🏛  OECD network of experts on Artificial Intelligence policy